Deep Plane Facelift

 Deep Plane Facelift with Facial Fat Transfer

 A deep plane facelift may not be enough to stop the fat loss effects of ageing.
-Fat transfer to the face can help to restore the volume and create a more youthful look.
+Fat transfer to the face or fat grafting can help to restore the facial volume and create a more youthful look.
 A micro liposuction procedure will take the fat from other parts of your body, for example, the stomach or thigh area.

 Fat transfer for the cheeks or under-eye area, adds volume, creating more youthful contours.
 It increases fullness in the cheek area, nasolabial lines or marionette lines, and the areas around the eyes.